aws-samples/generative-ai-cdk-constructs-samples/samples/document_explorer/README.md

 - Node.js: v18.12.1
 - [AWS CDK](https://github.com/aws/aws-cdk/releases/tag/v2.68.0): 2.68.0
 - jq: jq-1.6

-### Deploy the Backend with CDK

-This project is built using the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/).
-See [Getting Started With the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) for additional details and prerequisites.

-1. Clone this repository.
+- Clone this repository.
     ```shell
     git clone <this>
     ```

-2. Enter the code sample backend directory.
+- Enter the code sample backend directory.
     ```shell
     cd samples/document_explorer
     ```

-3. Install packages
+- Install packages
    ```shell
    npm install
    ```
+- Enable Access to Amazon Bedrock Models
+> You must explicitly enable access to models before they can be used with the Amazon Bedrock service.
+Please follow these steps in the [Amazon Bedrock User Guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to enable access to the models (at minimum, ```Anthropic::Claude```):.

+### Deploy with CDK

+<details><summary>CDK Instructions</summary>

+#### Deploy the Backend

+This project is built using the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/).
+See [Getting Started With the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) for additional details and prerequisites.

-4. Boostrap AWS CDK resources on the AWS account.
+1. Boostrap AWS CDK resources on the AWS account.
     ```shell
     cdk bootstrap aws://ACCOUNT_ID/REGION
     ```

-5. The persistence layer requires the existence of the AWSServiceRoleForAmazonElasticsearchService Service-Linked Role (SLR).
+2. The persistence layer requires the existence of the AWSServiceRoleForAmazonElasticsearchService Service-Linked Role (SLR).
 The following command checks if the SLR exists and creates one if needed:
     ```shell
     if ! aws iam get-role --role-name AWSServiceRoleForAmazonElasticsearchService > /dev/null 2>&1; then
     aws iam create-service-linked-role --aws-service-name es.amazonaws.com
     fi
     ```

-6. Enable Access to Amazon Bedrock Models
-> You must explicitly enable access to models before they can be used with the Amazon Bedrock service.
-Please follow these steps in the [Amazon Bedrock User Guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to enable access to the models (at minimum, ```Anthropic::Claude```):.

-7. Deploy the sample in your account.
+3. Deploy the sample in your account.
     ```shell
     $ cdk deploy --all
     ```